Dell Inspiron desktop computers

-On June 26, 2007, Dell released the new Inspiron desktop series as a replacement to the Dell Dimension desktop computers.
+On June 26, 2007, Dell released the new Inspiron desktop series, under the Dell Inspiron branding, as a replacement to the Dell Dimension desktop computers.

 Inspiron Zino 300

 Inspiron Zino 300 is part of new Inspiron desktop series.

 Inspiron Zino HD 400

 Launched online on November 12, 2009, the Inspiron 400, more commonly known as the Inspiron Zino HD, is an Ultra Small Form Factor desktop like the Studio Hybrid.
 It is in an 8" by 8" form factor and has a similar form factor to the Mac Mini and computers made by Shuttle.
 There are several customer reports about devices tending to overheat and shutting down randomly.